 Mrs. Peabody investigates international crime fiction, TV and film.
 Friendly discussion most welcome!
-Scroll down for Mrs P’s rating system and review policy.
+Scroll down for Mrs. P’s review policy.

 A FREE chapter from the volume is available here: https://cronfa.swan.ac.uk/Record/cronfa25191

-Kat contributed to two episodes of Mark’s Lawson’s Radio 4 ‘Foreign Bodies’ series on European crime fiction in 2012.
+Kat has contributed to two episodes of Mark Lawson’s Radio 4 ‘Foreign Bodies’ series on European crime fiction.
 Her journal article for Comparative Literature Studies examines the controversial figure of the ‘Nazi detective’ in crime fiction since the 1990s.
 Further research can be viewed here.

 Online articles include: